OCA/stock-logistics-warehouse/stock_valuation_account_manual_adjustment/README.rst

 Configuration
 =============

-Assign the group 'Manage Reconciliation of Inventory Accounts' to the users that should be allowed to list the valuation discrepancies and to reconcile them.
+Assign the group 'Stock Valuation Account Manual Adjustments' to the users that should be allowed to list the valuation discrepancies and to reconcile them.